zowe/docs-site/docs/user-guide/cli-using-initializing-user-configuration.md

 To learn more about how profiles and configuration files work, see [How Zowe CLI uses configurations](../user-guide/cli-using-understand-profiles-configs.md).

-**[is there a use case for a team leader to create a user config file for *someone else*?
-We address app developers in the first graf.
-But I also want to make sure that we don't need to add instructions or best practices or context in this top section for team leaders.]**

 ## Creating user profiles

 Generate a *user* configuration file that overrides the values defined in the global `zowe.config.json` file: